thewangclass/thewangclass.github.io/_posts/2020-05-26-Goodbye-Class-of-2020-and-Feedback-Received.md

 >
 >CP

-"
-Hi Mr. Wang,
+> Hi Mr. Wang,

-It's teachers appreciation week and I wanted to say how much I enjoyed having your class and learning about video game design.
-This class had made me appreciate all the small things about video games, and has sparked an interest in video game design altogether.
-Even when school is let out for summer, I will see if I can design my own video game and maybe even publish my game onto Steam or other video game launchers like Epic.
+> It's teachers appreciation week and I wanted to say how much I enjoyed having your class and learning about video game design.
+This class had made me appreciate all the > small things about video games, and has sparked an interest in video game design altogether.
+Even when school is let out for summer, I will see if I can design my own
+> video game and maybe even publish my game onto Steam or other video game launchers like Epic.
 Thank you for being my teacher.
+>

-Sincerely,
+> Sincerely,
-NF
+> NF
-"

 ### AP Computer Science Principles
 I am not sure I want to stick with the Mobile CSP curriculum.
 I used to think it was really cool students could programs apps, but the tablets we have (and even the emulator software) is unreliable at best.
 Code.org is better funded and seems to have more engaging activities/resources to use.
 I believe I will use this next year.
 I will miss Mobile CSP and it's very easy to use curriculum.
 I will probably pull stuff out from there when I deem Code.org not suitable enough.
 I also am thankful I am learning networking on the side so I can better explain the networking portions.

 Students didn't really like the POGIL activities.
 They actually wanted to switch seats more often to force them to work with different people and cooperate with different working styles.
 Students also reported the tests as being too hard/much/long throughout the school year.
 I adjusted each time but there are only so many units and so much material.
 Maybe cut down tests into two parts.

-"
-Mr. Wang, thank you for teaching my favorite subject and for being one of the most generous teachers I know (I'm regret that I didn't take CS A last year haha, it would have been fun with you as my teacher)!
+> Mr. Wang, thank you for teaching my favorite subject and for being one of the most generous teachers I know (I'm regret that I didn't take CS A last year haha, it would > have been fun with you as my teacher)!
-HIL
-"

-"
+>
+> HL

-I really enjoyed your class and I learned so mmuch that I never knew even existed!
+> I really enjoyed your class and I learned so mmuch that I never knew even existed!
 You are a really great teacher and I will come say hi to you next year!
+>
-CP
+> CP
-"

-"
-Yes, I would.
-I learned to look at the applications and programs we use every day differently through this course (I can compare it to how Music Theory changed how I listen to music).
-I wish I love computer science and was just good at it but I realize now that there are a multitude of resources out there to learn/explore cs on my own.
+> Yes, I would.
+I learned to look at the applications and programs we use every day differently through this course (I can compare it to how Music Theory changed how I
+> listen to music).
+I wish I love computer science and was just good at it but I realize now that there are a multitude of resources out there to learn/explore cs on my
+> own.
 I acknowledge its importance in the modern world and especially in the field I am going into, Statistics and Data Science.
-Therefore, this class was valuable for me personally and I would recommend this class to anyone who uses technology regularly, which is like everyone.
+Therefore, this class was valuable for
+> me personally and I would recommend this class to anyone who uses technology regularly, which is like everyone.
+>
-XL
+> XL
-"

-"
-One of the things that I enjoyed this year was the interactions in the classroom.
-I enjoyed the creative tasks that we had, because I get to choose the things that I do, and I enjoy doing stuff that I like and creating stuff based.
+> One of the things that I enjoyed this year was the interactions in the classroom.
+I enjoyed the creative tasks that we had, because I get to choose the things that I
+> do, and I enjoy doing stuff that I like and creating stuff based.
-Things to make the class better is make the students introduce themselves to each other because I think whenever you work with people you work better if things aren’t that weird and you kind of know the person.
+> Things to make the class better is make the students introduce themselves to each other because I think whenever you work with people you work better if things aren’t
+> that weird and you kind of know the person.
+>
-JD
+> JD
-"

 ### AP Computer Science A
 A lot of students said they liked the Josephus lab, Picture lab (accidental super hilarious filters), the making of cookies (intro to Objects), and most coding assignments.
 They enjoyed my Youtube videos.